cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart2.md

 Our suggested workaround this issue by using the [`browser.leftClick()` command](http://v4.webdriver.io/api/action/leftClick.html) or using keyboard navigation to interact with a table row.

-The wdio `browser.leftClick()` works because its using used button press and the W3C actions protocol API behind the scenes where as of the `browser.click()` command used the click protocol API directly.
+The wdio `browser.leftClick()` works because its using the button press and the W3C actions protocol API behind the scenes where as of the `browser.click()` command used the click protocol API directly.

 ### 5. Errors for `browser.execute()` in Firefox and IE